SkillDisplay/TYPO3ContentElements/README.rst

 Usage
 =====

-Add content elements to the pages and insert the ID of skills as comma separated list, or the ID of a single skill set.
+Add content elements to the pages and insert the ID of skills as comma separated list, or select one of the available skillsets.
+(The list includes all public SkillSets on the official SkillDisplay platform.
+Using custom SkillDisplay instances based on the Open Source extension is possible, check the skilldisplay/php-api package for more information)